ZouhaierBrahmia/BiJect/README.md

 ### Libraries (`src/`)
 - biject-factor.xq: the Factoring library that converts nested schemas into reference-based schemas.
 - biject-inline.xq: the Inlining library that converts reference-based schemas back into nested schemas.
-- biject.xq: the Wrapper module that re-exports the above libraries for convenience.
+- biject.xq: the wrapper module that re-exports the two above libraries under a single namespace for convenience.

 ### Demonstration (`demo/`)
-- nest-2-ref.xq: the direct factoring script that transforms a nested schema into a reference-based schema.
+- nest-2-ref.xq: direct factoring script that transforms a nested schema into a reference-based schema.
-- ref-2-nest.xq: the direct inlining script that transforms a reference-based schema into a nested schema.
+- ref-2-nest.xq: direct inlining script that transforms a reference-based schema into a nested schema.
-- biject-unified.xq: the illustrative module that unifies the above two direct transformation scripts.
+- biject-unified.xq: an illustrative module that unifies the two above direct scripts into one file with both transformations.

 ### 🔹 About src/ vs demo/

 1. src/

-Contains the JSONiq libraries (biject-factor.xq, biject-inline.xq) and the wrapper module (biject.xq).
+Contains the reusable JSONiq libraries (biject-factor.xq, biject-inline.xq) and the wrapper module (biject.xq).

-These were used in our experiments and are the recommended entry point for practical integration in projects.
+These were the modules used in our experiments and are the recommended entry point for real projects and integrations.

 2. demo/